Gladstone Teaching Preschool

 The Preschool provides direct service to Gladstone children ages 3 – 5 including children who qualify for special education through Clackamas Education Service District (CESD) and children who qualify for Head Start.
-The classroom is co-taught by one CESD teacher and one PCM teacher.
+The classroom is co-taught by one CESD teacher and one Gladstone District teacher.
 The project is built on the reciprocal exchange of best ideas and practice.

-The collaborative that supports Gladstone Teaching Preschool shares a set of values about teaching and learning that include:
+The collaborative partnership that supports Gladstone Teaching Preschool shares a set of values about teaching and learning that include: